A committed and inspired team

 I’m the one who creates love…through pixels on a page.

 Sue volunteered in the summer of 2016 by producing materials for September’s Childhood Cancer Awareness Month.
-Sue felt an immediate connection with Jacob’s Heart’s mission, having experienced the effect cancer has on a family, (Sue’s mom had breast cancer when she was a young teenager).
+While volunteering she felt an immediate connection with Jacob’s Heart’s mission, having experienced the effect cancer has on a family, (Sue’s mom had breast cancer when she was a young teenager).
 With a desire to give back to her community and help others experiencing the challenges cancer creates, she joined the team in December 2016.

 A Santa Cruz native, Sue earned two Associate degrees from Cabrillo College—Fine Art and Digital Publishing,—as well as a certificate in Fashion Design from the Fashion Institute of Design and Merchandising.
 She’s held positions in marketing, design, and catalog publishing for O’Neill, Montbell and Awe Sum Organics